rssnyder/discord-stock-ticker/README.md

 ```
 {
-  "network": "ethereum"                             # string: network of token, options are ethereum, binance-smart-chain, or polygon
+  "network": "ethereum",                            # string: network of token, options are ethereum, binance-smart-chain, or polygon
-  "name": "my token"                                # string: display name of token
+  "name": "my token",                               # string: display name of token
-  "contract": "0x00000"                             # string: contract address of token
+  "contract": "0x00000",                            # string: contract address of token
-  "currency": "0x00000"                             # string/OPTIONAL: contract address of token to price against, default is USDC
+  "currency": "0x00000",                            # string/OPTIONAL: contract address of token to price against, default is USDC
   "set_nickname": true,                             # bool/OPTIONAL: display information in nickname vs activity
   "set_color": true,                                # bool/OPTIONAL: requires set_nickname
   "decorator": "@",                                 # string/OPTIONAL: what to show instead of arrows
   "activity": "Hello;Its;Me",                       # string/OPTIONAL: list of strings to show in activity section
-  "source": "pancakeswap",                          # string/OPTIONAL: if the token is a BSC token, you can set pancakeswap here to use it vs 1inch
+  "source": "pancakeswap",                          # string/OPTIONAL: if the token is a BSC token, you can set pancakeswap here to use it vs 1inch; you can also set dexlab for solana tokens
   "frequency": 10,                                  # int/OPTIONAL: seconds between refresh
   "discord_bot_token": "xxxxxxxxxxxxxxxxxxxxxxxx"   # string: dicord bot token
 }